-The compact disk which accompanies this manual contains a number of useful utilities and example programs, which are in directory /disc 4070A.
+The compact disk, which accompanies this manual, contains a number of useful utilities and example programs, which are in directory /disc 4071.
+Due to similarity in firmware structure BK models 4070A and 4071 both are compatible with this software, except frequency range.
 Below is a list of the directories on this disk and a description of the files within each.
 Within each directory is a file called README, which explains the purpose of the files in that directory.
 The files and their purpose are listed here as a convenient reference: